 Severe vertigo Dizziness and Vertigo Dizziness is an inexact term people often use to describe various related sensations, including Faintness (feeling about to pass out) Light-headedness Dysequilibrium (feeling off balance or... read more (a false sensation of moving or spinning) and nystagmus (a rapid jerking movement of the eyes in one direction alternating with a slower drift back to the original position)

 Varying degrees of hearing loss Hearing Loss and Deafness

 People also commonly have pain and fever.

 Purulent labyrinthitis is treated with antibiotics given by vein (intravenously).
-Doctors also do a myringotomy, in which an opening is made through the eardrum to allow fluid to drain from the middle ear (see Myringotomy: Treating Recurring Ear Infections).
+Doctors also do a myringotomy.
+In this procedure, an opening is made through the eardrum to allow fluid to drain from the middle ear (see Myringotomy: Treating Recurring Ear Infections Myringotomy: Treating Recurring Ear Infections ).
+Sometimes tympanostomy Treatment Acute otitis media is a bacterial or viral infection of the middle ear.
+Acute otitis media often occurs in people with a cold or allergies.
+The infected ear is painful.
+Doctors examine the eardrum... read more is done.
+For this procedure, tubes are placed through a cut made in the eardrum so that fluid can drain out of the middle ear.
 Some people may need a more extensive surgical procedure to remove all or part of the bone behind the ear (mastoidectomy).